Text Message Loan Repayment Reminders for Micro-Borrowers in the Philippines

 Details of the intervention

-Following the enrollment of clients into the study, IPA analyzed bank data through June 2010 to examine differences in repayment rates, instances of default, and late payments across the 12 treatment groups.
+Following the enrollment of clients into the study, IPA analyzed bank data through June 2010 to examine differences in repayment rates, instances of default, and late payments across the twelve intervention groups.
 IPA also analyzed the cost of the text message system to the banks, taking into account loan officer time, cost of the software development, and administrative costs.

 Results and policy lessons

 The study did not find that text messages reminders increased repayment on average.
-The timing treatments did not have significant effects relative to the control group, nor significant differences from each other.
-Nor did framing the message as a loss or gain produce significant improvements relative to the control group, or significant differences from each other.
+The timing treatments did not have significant effects relative to the comparison group, nor significant differences from each other.
+Nor did framing the message as a loss or gain produce significant improvements relative to the comparison group, or significant differences from each other.

 While most text messages did not work, the results suggest a role for personal relationships between borrowers and loan officers.
 For repeat borrowers who know their loan officer, the reminder messages with the officer’s name may trigger feelings of obligation and/or reciprocity to pay back the loan.